Basis of Presentation and Summary of Significant Accounting Policies

 We assess whether an arrangement is a lease at inception.
 Leases with an initial term of 12 months or less are not recorded on the balance sheet.
 We have elected the practical expedient to not separate lease and non-lease components for all assets.
 Operating lease assets and operating lease liabilities are calculated based on the present value of the future minimum lease payments over the lease term at the lease start date.
 As most of our leases do not provide an implicit rate, we use our incremental borrowing rate based on the information available at the lease start date in determining the present value of future payments.
 The operating lease asset is increased by any lease payments made at or before the lease start date and reduced by lease incentives and initial direct costs incurred.
 The lease term includes options to renew or terminate the lease when it is reasonably certain that we will exercise that option.
 The exercise of lease renewal options is at our sole discretion.
 The depreciable life of lease assets and leasehold improvements are limited by the lease term.
 Lease expense for operating leases is recognized on a straight-line basis over the lease term.

 The Company accounts for income taxes in accordance with the Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") 740, Income Taxes, which requires the recognition of deferred tax assets and liabilities for future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and tax credit carry forwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in operations in the period that includes the enactment date.
-A valuation allowance is provided for the amount of deferred tax assets that would otherwise be recorded for income tax benefits primarily relating to operating loss carryforwards as realization cannot be determined to be more likely than not.
+In 2019 and as of June 20, 2020, a valuation allowance was provided for the amount of deferred tax assets that would otherwise be recorded for income tax benefits primarily relating to operating loss carryforwards as realization could not be determined to be more likely than not.

 The Company recognizes revenue, net of estimated returns and sales tax, at the time the customer takes possession of merchandise or receives services at which point, the performance obligation is satisfied.
 Sales and other taxes collected concurrent with revenue producing activities are excluded from revenue.
 In the normal course of business, the Company does not accept product returns unless the item is defective as manufactured.
 The Company monitors provisions for estimated returns.
 Payment for goods and services sold by the Company is typically due upon satisfaction of the performance obligations.
 Under certain circumstances, the Company does provide goods and services to customers on a credit basis (see Accounts Receivable below).
 The Company accounts for shipping and handling activities as a fulfillment costs rather than as a separate performance obligation.
 When the Company receives payment from customers before the customer has taken possession of the merchandise or the service has been performed, the amount received is recorded as Deferred Revenue in the accompanying Consolidated Balance Sheets until the sale or service is complete.

-Accounts receivable are stated at the amount the Company expects to collect from balances outstanding at year-end, based on the Company's assessment of the credit history with customers having outstanding balances and current relationships with them.
+Accounts receivable are stated at the amount the Company expects to collect from balances outstanding at period-end, based on the Company's assessment of the credit history with customers having outstanding balances and current relationships with them.
 A reserve for uncollectable receivables is established when collection of amounts due is deemed improbable.
 Indicators of improbable collection include client bankruptcy, client litigation, client cash flow difficulties or ongoing service or billing disputes.
 Credit is generally extended on a short-term basis thus receivables do not bear interest.
-At March 31, 2020 and December 31, 2019, the Company established an allowance for doubtful accounts of $291,372, respectively.
+At June 30, 2020 and December 31, 2019, the Company established an allowance for doubtful accounts of $465,420 and $291,372, respectively.

-Inventory consists primarily of gardening supplies and materials and is recorded at the lower of cost (first-in, first-out method) or market.
+Inventory consists primarily of gardening supplies and materials and is recorded at the lower of cost (first-in, first-out method) or net realizable value.
 The Company periodically reviews the value of items in inventory and provides write-downs or write-offs of inventory based on its assessment of market conditions.
 Write-downs and write-offs are charged to cost of goods sold.